prooph/event-store/docs/interop_factories.md

 2. [interop-config](https://github.com/sandrokeil/interop-config) must be installed
 3. The application configuration should be registered with the service id `config` in the container.

-*Note: Don't worry, if your environment doesn't provide the requirements.
-You can always bootstrap the components by hand.
+*Note: Don't worry, if your environment doesn't provide these requirements, you can always bootstrap the components by hand.
 Just look at the factories for inspiration in this case.*

 ### InMemoryEventStoreFactory